quicwg/ops-drafts/draft-ietf-quic-manageability.md

 to infer the behavior of future versions of QUIC.

-{{sec-google-version}} provides non-normative guidance on the identification of QUIC version 1 packets compared to pre-standard versions.
+{{sec-google-version}} provides non-normative guidance on the identification of QUIC version 1 packets compared to some pre-standard versions.

 ## QUIC Packet Header Structure {#public-header}